ilifu/ilifu_user_docs/docs/getting_started/container_environments.md

 $
 ```

 will execute `print 'hello world'` using the CASA software package that is contained in the `casa-stable` container.
 Note that once the script has been run successfully the container session is closed automatically.
-The `singularity exec` command is widely used to submit jobs on SLURM.
+The `singularity exec` command is widely used to submit jobs on Slurm.

 The `exec` command can also be used to initiate an interative session.
 For example: